Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds: Conclusion

 \section{Conclusion}

-We considered an asymptotic minimax evaluation of the simple regret in fixed-budget BAI with contextual information.
-First, we derived the lower bounds for location-shift bandit models, where the variances of the outcomes are fixed.
-The variances characterize the asymptotic lower bounds.
-From the lower bounds, we can induce target allocation ratios, which are employed for defining a sampling rule in the RS-AIPW strategy, which is identical to an asymptotically optimal strategy for minimization of the probability of misidentification.
-Finally, we showed that the RS-AIPW strategy is minimax optimal for the expected simple regret.
+We conducted an asymptotic worst-case analysis of the simple regret in fixed-budget BAI with contextual information.
+Initially, we obtained lower bounds for local location-shift bandit models, where the variances of potential outcomes characterize the asymptotic lower bounds as a second-order approximation of the KL divergence.
+Based on these lower bounds, we derived target allocation ratios, which were used to define a sampling rule in the TS-HIR strategy.
+Finally, we demonstrated that the TS-HIR strategy achieves minimax optimality for the expected simple regret.